Jaseci-Labs/jaseci/docs/docs/docs/deployment/how_to_package.md

-# How-to create a Docker image and a release/deployment package for your jac program
+# How to create a Docker image and a release/deployment package for your jac program

 In this guide, we will walk through our recommended way of packaging up everything required to deploy your jac program in one package.
 The package should include:
-* a docker image for the jaseci server (w/ pre-trained AI models built-in if applicable)
+* A docker image for the jaseci server (w/ pre-trained AI models built-in if applicable)
-* a jsctl script to intialize your server
+* A jsctl script to intialize your server
-* a README with instructions on how to use the docker image and jsctl script
+* A README with instructions on how to use the docker image and jsctl script

 ## Docker image

 ### Select the right base image

 Before building our custom docker image, we first need to select a base docker image.
 We provide a set of base docker images, hosted on [docker hub](https://hub.docker.com/u/jaseci).
 * `jaseci/jaseci` conatins only `jaseci_core` and `jaseci_serv`.
 It does not contain any modules from `jaseci_ai_kit`.
 So if your jac program does not require any modules from AI kit, you can use this base image.